sergiye/hiberbeeTheme/readme.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License  along with this program.
 If not, see http://www.gnu.org/licenses/.

+## Conclusion

+Initially, I did this theme extension for myself and as an experiment and did not really count on any result, but now I hope that I have enough time and energy to support and develop it.

+Thank you for installing and have a nice day!

 ## Donate